-How To Organize Your Words To Bring Businesses Gold
+How To Organize Words To Bring Businesses Gold with a Great Elevator Pitch

-The value of a strong Unique Selling Position (or Proposition) and 30-second elevator pitches shouldn’t be underestimated.
-Vital to a company’s initial success, both separate it from competitors in the mind of prospects.
-Of course if competition already has these in place, a business may have to play catch-up!
+The value of a strong Unique Selling Position (or Proposition) and 30-second elevator pitch shouldn’t be underestimated.
+These are ital to a company’s initial success.
+They separate you from competitors in the mind of prospects.
+Of course if competition already has them in place, your business may have to play catch-up!

 Here’s an example of a fictitious company to help sharpen clarity on this subject.
 Let’s pretend you are want to buy mustard.
 Obviously, you can find it in many places.

-- Large chain grocery stores that sell 80% of what is sold
+• Large chain grocery stores sell 80% of current market

-Speaking for myself, I’d get mustard from a familiar place where I’m in the habit of shopping.
+Speaking for myself, I’d get mustard (only as an example) from a familiar place where I’m in the habit of shopping.

 Where would you choose and why?
 I’m guessing “George’s” would be your last choice, because you don’t know what George’s is – there’s no “Outside Perception”.
 Is it a dress shop?
 A donut shop?
 A gift shop?
 Who knows?
 Nothing against George, but we are all too busy to find out what “George’s” is!